banklab/banklab.github.io/about.md

 title: About us | Theoretical Ecology and Evolution
 permalink: /about/
 ---

+A list of people working in the Bank lab and/or associated with it.
+See also our Uni Bern [contact page](http://www.thee.iee.unibe.ch/about_us/team/)

 # Team

-List of people working in the Bank lab and/or associated with it.
-See also our Uni Bern [contact page](http://www.thee.iee.unibe.ch/about_us/team/)

 <div class="l-team" markdown="1">

 ## Claudia Bank